Argentine passport: Identity Information Page

-A map of South America appears on the back of Argentine passports, showing the country's location within the continent, with the Falkland Islands, South Georgia and Sandwich Islands, and the Argentine Antarctic Claim (Antártida Argentina).
+The passport includes a map depicting Argentina and the territories that Argentina claims in the South Atlantic and Antarctica.

 The page ends with a 2-line machine readable zone, according to ICAO standard 9303.
-The country code is not DEU as is the standard country code for Argentina (according to ISO 3166-1 alpha-3), but D. This is the only country/citizen code which does not consist of 3 letters.
+The country code is not ARG as is the standard country code for Argentina (according to ISO 3166-1 alpha-3), but A. This is the only country/citizen code which does not consist of 3 letters.
 The MRZ also includes a version number (YYMM).

+As of Resolución RENAPER Nº 542/2014, the first security laminate was included on the passport, who has expessed, cited impovements of it "by virtue of improvements adopted in passport lamination techniques".

 Between 2017 and 2019, the so-called security laminefeature was added – a number of holographic security elements, including a bright, prominent hologram in the upper right corner (the so-called Holographic Shadow Picture), a holographic copy of the machine-readable zone, holographic microprinting, and kinematic elements.

+In 2019, due to the Dispocición 2930/2019, a newer leaf on Passports were added.
+This didn't apply to diplomatic and official passports.

+As of February 2026, according to provision 54/2026, the revised version of the passport began to be issued, adapting to the most recent measures of the ICAO standard.
+This version features a redesign of the photo page, which is now printed on polycarbonate, and 34 pages instead of the previous 32.
+In addition, the address field is added, which was not present in previous issuances.